tlewowski/zurvan/README.md

 Promise library used - they are only tested with _Zurvan_ in vanilla Promise mode, and definitely do not work if _Zurvan_ uses _bluebird_ as its scheduler (application may use _bluebird_, that's not a problem).
 It will generally not work with any internal scheduler that relies on setImmediate to schedule promises.
 It's best not to mess with internal scheduler - it was added to satisfy need of node 0.10 and possibly some web browsers, but should not be used in newer node versions.

+## TypeScript
+Experimental types for usage with TypeScript are provided with the package.
+They are not thoroughly tested, so there may be problems.
+Please report any trouble you encounter with them as an issue on GitHub.

 ## Other

-_Zurvan_ is available as package on NPM
+_Zurvan_ is available as package on NPM.

 Name is taken after babilonian deity of infinite time, _Zurvan_.
 For more details see: <https://en.wikipedia.org/wiki/Zurvanism>